 Needs Full Sun – USDA Hardiness Zone 7a or 7b; Sunset Climate Zones 7-24

-Also called Texas ranger, Texas sage, silverleaf, purple sage.
+Also called Texas ranger, Texas sage, Green cloud sage, Purple sage.
 Drought tolerant with profuse purple like blooms during mid-summer.
-Especially after a rainfall.
+Especially after monsoon rainfall.

 Red Tip Yucca Scientific Name: Hesperaloe parvifolia